Many of the Pilgrims joined the Puritans right

 A FOUNDATIONAL PRINCIPLE FOR ESTABLISHING THE AMERICAN NATION.

-After Cromwell things had slipped back into the same old pattern of aristocratic and church elitism with its inevitable corruption.
-Their dreams and their efforts for a righteous Christian republic ruled by a representative government of Godly, wise and uncorrupted statesmen had not been realized.
+After Cromwell things had slipped back into the same old pattern of aristocratic and church elitism with its inevitable corruption and heavy handedness.
+The Puritan dreams, however, did not end there.
+Efforts for a righteous Christian republic ruled by a representative government of Godly statesmen had not been realized.
 Was this an impossible dream?

 Even as the Puritan dreams for England were fading their dreams for a new life in the English colonies was on the rise.
 A group of Puritans had settled Jamestown in 1611.
 Then in 1620 the separatist Puritan congregation from Scrooby, via Leiden, Holland, set sail for the New World aboard the Mayflower.
 They came to be called the Pilgrims.
 But early historians had also called them "Forefathers".